-All MTSU faculty, staff, and students engaged in research with human subjects must complete training in human subjects protections.
-This requirement also applies to all members of the IRB and administrators supporting the IRB.
+All of the MTSU faculty members, staff, and students engaged in research with human subjects must complete training in human subjects protections.
+This requirement also applies to all members of the IRB members and administrators

-Non-MTSU researchers who are co-investigators of a protocol that requires MTSU IRB oversight must also complete appropriate training.
+Non-MTSU researchers who are collaborators or co-investigators of a protocol that requires MTSU IRB oversight must also complete appropriate training

 - Follow this link to start your CITI program training: www.citiprogram.org.

 - First-time users must register for an account using your official name (Ensure your first and last names you provide to CITI matches your MTSU records and your IRB applications)

 - MTSU-affiliates will be asked a series of questions by the CITI portal to autoamatically determine which training module would most fit your need.